tomoil-h/C-HDL-Complier/README.md

 **How to Run**
 1.cd the file‘s dircetory.

-3.makefile.bat
+2.makefile.bat

-it can help you finish front-end and back-end of the compiler automatically.
+It can help you finish front-end and back-end of the compiler automatically.

 **Files' structure**
 tree.h

-is the data structure which the lex and Yacc need.
+Is the data structure which the lex and Yacc need.

 block.h

-can help the the build of code block.
+Can help the the build of code block.

 lex.l lex.yy.c lex.yy.o

-are the Flex need and produce.
+Are the Flex need and produce.

 yacc.y y.tab.c y.tab.h

-are the Bison need and produce.
+Are the Bison need and produce.

 Praser.h interMediate.h codeOptimize.h

-are the files about semantic analysis.
+Are the files about semantic analysis.

+objectCode.h objectCode.cpp

-what in the behind is the back-end files.
+the back-end files.